Langevin dynamics with general kinetic energies: Convergence of the modified Langevin dynamics

 We refer for instance to the review in~\cite{actaLelievre2016} for convergence results for the Langevin dynamics associated with the standard kinetic energy

 where $M$ is a positive mass matrix (typically a diagonal matrix, where the entries are the inverses of the masses of the particles in the system).
 These convergence results are stated either in terms of ergodic averages (Law of Large Numbers and Central Limit Theorem) or in terms of the law of the process at time~$t$.
+The aim of this section is to extend these results to more general kinetic energies.
+We start by providing an exponential convergence result for the law of the process in Section~\ref{sec:cv_law}, before studying in more detail the asymptotic variance of time averages in Section~\ref{sec:CLT}.